forms in -ing

 - Seeing is

-Living in new York is exciting but rather expensive
+Living cheaply in new York is quite possible.

 The book was easy reading !